pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingToReducerProtocols.md

 }
 ```

-With those few small changes we have now converted a composition of many reducres into the new
+With those few small changes we have now converted a composition of many reducers into the new
 protocol-style.

 ### Dependencies